cryptorelay/cryptorelay.io/docs/index.md

 ## It's time to upgrade your crypto exchange now!

 * **Highly scalable** architecture, Support **100k TPS** per trading pair, less than **10 ms latency**, very impressive data collected on commodity server hardware.
 It can save a lot of hardware costs for you.
 * High throughput low latency system is key to trading bots.
-With this abundant TPS you have, you can expand more **quantum trading** customers.
+With this abundant TPS you have, you can expand more **quantitative trading** customers.
 * Support **perpetual** future contract trading, embrace the future of crypto trading.
 * **High availability**.
 With the advanced architecture we engineered, we can provide high availability guarantees, it means no more service disruption and greater user experience.